 - Multi-Contaminant Protection

-Unlike civilian systems, military water purifiers are designed to handle a broad spectrum of contaminants, including radiological and chemical agents.
+It’s important to note that civilian systems are typically designed for municipal water.
+But military water purifiers are built for a different threat landscape.
+They’re specifically engineered to handle a broad spectrum of contaminants, including potential radiological and chemical agents.
+That’s a non-negotiable requirement in a combat zone.

 - Scalable Capacity